harkaitz/sh-miniweb/README.md

 ## Requirements.

-- VOID Linux.
+- VOID Linux - Any help porting this to other distros will be apreciated.
-- sh-hutil.
+- [sh-hutil](https://github.com/harkaitz/sh-hutil) - Utility library for shell scripts.
-- sh-getsrc.
+- [sh-getsrc](https://github.com/harkaitz/sh-getsrc) - Proper source code downloading for shell scripts.

 ## Help